Delboy/Colour-Type/TESTING.md

 - The site was tested on google chrome, edge, firefox and safari browsers.
 - The site was viewed on multiple devices such as desktop (including an ultra wide monitor), iphone, ipad, ipad mini, and laptop.
 - Responsiveness was tested using google chrome dev tools to check multiple device sizes.
-- All links were checked extensively to make sure they direct the user to the correct location.
-- The game was played extensively using variations of all possible options.
-- Score and highscores were checked to make sure they update correctly across all game difficulties.
-- Sound was tested to make sure nothing is played when the game is muted.

 ### Bugs